PugetSoundAnalytics/pugetsound-portfolio/pages/who.md

   <div style="flex: 1;">
     <h3>Hi, I’m Jenn, thanks for stopping by.</h3>
-    <p>I’m a data analyst, visualization expert, and artist who sees hidden logic within the chaos of data and creativity alike.
-With extensive experience spanning e-commerce, biotech, high tech, telecom, and consumer products, I specialize in translating complex business information into clear, impactful insights.</p>
+    <p>I’m a **data storyteller and artist** who finds hidden logic in the chaos of numbers, color, and ideas.
+With experience spanning **e-commerce, biotech, high tech, telecom, and consumer products**, I help organizations **transform raw data into clear stories** that inspire confident decisions and reveal new opportunities.</p>
-    <p>Much like my art, my analytical process thrives in structured serendipity.
-Even with meticulous planning, data can shift and surprise—patterns emerging where least expected.
-My role is to guide those surprises into meaningful stories, empowering businesses to make informed decisions and uncover new opportunities.</p>
+    <p>Much like my art, my approach to analytics thrives on **structured serendipity**.
+Even with meticulous planning, data can surprise us—patterns appear where none were expected.
+My role is to guide those discoveries into **meaningful narratives** that bring teams into alignment and drive business impact.</p>

   </div>
 </div>

 ### My Areas of Expertise

-- **Data Storytelling & Visualization:** Power BI, Tableau, Qlik
+- **Data Storytelling & Visualization:** crafting insights that resonate, not just dashboards
-- **AI-Enhanced Analytics:** ChatGPT, Copilot
+- **AI-Enhanced Analytics:** using tools like ChatGPT and Copilot to accelerate clarity
-- **Business Process Optimization & ERPs**
+- **Business Process Optimization & ERPs:** connecting data with workflows and outcomes
-- **KPI Development & Strategic Alignment**
+- **KPI Development & Strategic Alignment:** ensuring metrics reflect what truly matters
-- **Stakeholder Communication & Collaboration**
+- **Stakeholder Communication & Collaboration:** making complex stories accessible to every audience

-Just as pigments flow unpredictably, creating unexpected beauty, I believe that the best insights often arise at the intersection of structured analytics and creative thinking.
-My goal is always the same: to discover logic within chaos, creating clarity from complexity.
+Just as pigments flow unpredictably to form new shapes, I believe the best insights emerge where **analytics meets creativity**.
+My goal is always the same: to bring clarity from complexity and help leaders act with confidence.

-When not exploring dashboards or data-driven strategies, you’ll find me embracing the serendipitous dance of acrylic paint and gravity, crafting artworks that reflect the very essence of life's beautiful complexity.
+When not uncovering data stories, you’ll find me embracing the serendipitous dance of acrylic paint and gravity, crafting artworks that reflect the very essence of life's beautiful complexity.

 ### 👋Let’s Connect

-Ready to uncover insights together?
-Let's connect and discuss how I can help illuminate your data story.

-Whether you're curious about my [visual storytelling and analytics projects]({{ site.baseurl }}/what/) or want to chat about a potential collaboration, connect with me here:
+Curious about how your data can tell a clearer story?
+Let’s connect.

+Whether you’re exploring analytics projects, want to elevate your rhythm of business updates, or just want to chat about creativity and complexity—I’d love to hear from you:

+I also share thoughts and stories on my [blog](/pages/why.md) a mix of analytics, creativity, and behind-the-scenes lessons.
+Feel free to explore, and let me know what resonates.

 <div class="social-icons">
   <a href="https://linkedin.com/in/jennchin" target="_blank" aria-label="LinkedIn profile: Jennifer Chin">